Groundbreaking research, world-class health care and an affordable education don’t just happen.

 And UC’s graduate and professional students—they are valuable members of our University community serving as mentors, role models and instructors for UC’s undergrads, helping guide them through academia and preparing them for success beyond the classroom.
 They also drive UC’s research mission, working alongside faculty to advance knowledge and make new discoveries.

 Many of California’s leading industries grew from UC research, including biotechnology, computing, semiconductors, telecommunications and agriculture.
 And federal funds play a major part in this, as they are the university’s single most important source of support for research, accounting for more than half of UC’s total research awards.
 UC’s three affiliated Department of Energy national laboratories—Lawrence Berkeley, Lawrence Livermore and Los Alamos—not only conduct world-leading research, they further provide thousands of UC students and researchers with access to unique scientific resources, research capabilities and on-the-job training.

 The federal government also plays a significant role in UC’s health mission.
 University of California Health—the nation’s largest public academic health care system—trains nearly half of the medical students and medical residents in California, which is possible because of the federally-funded Graduate Medical Education program.
 UC is also leading the way in medical innovation with groundbreaking studies and numerous clinical trials taking place throughout the system—all with significant support from the federal government.

-From fighting to protect Deferred Action for Childhood Arrivals (DACA) recipients, to standing up for federal investments in research, to calling on Congress to help California and UC recover from the COVID-19 pandemic, together we’re advocating for a shared future that we can all be proud of.
+From fighting to protect Deferred Action for Childhood Arrivals (DACA) participants, to standing up for federal investments in research, to calling on Congress to help California and UC recover from the COVID-19 pandemic, together we’re advocating for a shared future that we can all be proud of.